 Together you can establish a treatment plan to overcome your addiction.
 Not only will you find help for your struggle, but you’ll also potentially lessen your sentence.

 A quality lawyer can help you strike a deal, as well.
 Some parties choose to settle if the shoplifter agrees to pay for the stolen merchandise, though this is up to the discrepancy of the court and plaintiffs.

 Having someone in your corner with legal expertise and compassion for your addiction is your best bet.

 Find A Lawyer Who Will Work For You

 Shoplifting addiction can have some very serious consequences.
-But we here at the law office of David B. Tarr understand that you deserve fair treatment, our many positive reviews tell the story.
+At the law office of David B. Tarr, we understand that you deserve fair treatment; our many positive reviews tell the story.
 Get in touch with us for a free consultation to see if we can help you win your case.